varnerlab/CHEME-1800-Computing-Book/unit-1-basics/data-file-io.md

 RESTful APIs are often used to expose the functionality of a web service or a database over the Internet, allowing clients to interact with the service using the [HTTP request-response model](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol).
 RESTful APIs are widely used in web and mobile development and are essential tools for building modern applications.

 ### What is HTTP?
 The [Hypertext Transfer Protocol (HTTP)](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) is a network protocol used for the transmission of data on the World Wide Web.
 HTTP allows for communication between clients (such as web browsers) and servers on the web.
 [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) is based on a request-response model, where the client sends a request to the server, and the server responds with the requested resource or an error message if the request cannot be fulfilled.

-For example, when looking for our class notes:
+For example, when looking for our class notes website:

 * __Request__: When you enter a URL into your web browser, the browser sends an [HTTP request message](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) to the server hosting the website.
 Thus, an HTTP request message is a question to a server written in a particular format that the server understands.
 * __Response__: Upon receiving the request, a server responds with an [HTTP response message](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status), which includes the website’s content and information about how to display it in the browser.

-Requesting data from an application programming interface works similarly; we make an HTTP request to the server for the data, and we get the data back from the server in the form of an HTTP response object.
-However, in this case, we don’t get a webpage back; instead, we get data, typically organized in some text format such as [JavaScript Object Notation (JSON)](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) that we can read on our program.
-Alternatively, we get an error message or condition indicating that something went wrong with our request.
+Requesting data from an application programming interface works similarly; we make an HTTP request to the server, and we get back data as an HTTP response object.
+However, in this case, the HTTP response object is not a webpage; instead, we get data, typically organized in some text format such as [JavaScript Object Notation (JSON)](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) that we can read in our program.
+Alternatively, we get an error message indicating that something went wrong with our request.

 ---